 Mary wished God would give her a sign.
 It wasn’t that Joseph lacked faith—he was clearly a man of faith, just as she’d hoped.
 The problem was, his faith looked different from what she’d imagined.
 Her worry came from not knowing whether this was true faith or not.

 Sometimes, when she was upset, he would apologize even if it wasn’t his fault, which only made her angrier.
-Her older sisters used to complain about how men always tried to fix women’s problems, and now she totally understood.
+Her older friends used to complain about how men always tried to fix women’s problems, and now she totally understood.
 They just made things worse by trying to fix what could have been solved by simply listening and empathizing.
 She didn’t understand why men did this.

 The passage from Isaiah 11:6–9 quoted in this narrative is taken directly from the World English Bible (WEB) translation.